algogz/questions/q/dop/aws-devop-pro-part3.md

 </p></details><hr>

-### QUESTION 220
+### QUESTION 220 C?
 In which Docker Swarm model does the swarm manager distribute a specific number of replica tasks among the nodes based upon the scale you set in the desired state?

-- A. distributedservices
+- A. distributed services
-- B. scaledservices
+- B. scaled services
-- C. replicatedservices
+- C. replicated services
-- D. globalservices
+- D. global services

 <details><summary>Answer:</summary><p> D